1989 NBA Finals: Game 3

-Without Magic, the Lakers made a heroic effort.
-James Worthy scored 26 points, and the 42-year-old Kareem Abdul-Jabbar found the fountain of youth, contributing 24 points and 13 rebounds.
-Michael Cooper, the last remaining backcourt veteran, had 13 assists and 15 points.
-But it wasn't enough.
+James Worthy scored 26 points, and the 42-year-old Kareem Abdul-Jabbar had a strong game with 24 points and 13 rebounds.
+Michael Cooper had 13 assists and 15 points.

-Dennis Rodman, despite suffering from painful back spasms, pulled down 19 rebounds between trips to the sideline for rubdowns.
-But the main effort came from the guards.
-Joe Dumars scored 31, including a remarkable third quarter in which he scored 17 consecutive points (21 in all for the period).
-Vinnie Johnson added 17, including 13 points in the fourth.
-Isiah Thomas pitched in with 26 points and eight assists, including six and three in the final period.
+Dennis Rodman, despite having back spasms, had 19 rebounds.
+Joe Dumars scored 31 points, scoring 17 consecutive points in the third quarter.
+Vinnie Johnson scored 17, 13 of which came in the fourth.
+Isiah Thomas had 26 points and eight assists.